bluerange-io/bluerange-mesh/README.md

 # Additional Features
 Over-the-mesh firmware updates are currently not open sourced.
 Interested parties can contact sales@mwaysolutions.com to get access to advanced features.

+# Accepting the Contribution Agreement

+We appreciate contributions from external developers, but we require all contributors to accept the M-Way Solutions Contribution Agreement so that we have the legal right to include the contribution in our commercial products under any license that we choose.
+The contribution agreement is attached available on request to legal@mwaysolutions.com

+Our contribution agreement states that you (1) grant M-Way Solutions a license to use the contribution in any way we choose, and (2) confirm that the contributed code is your original work.
+An important thing to note is that we do NOT require an assignment of the copyright in the contributed code.
+This means that a contributor maintains ownership of his or her code while also giving M-Way Solutions the rights and assurances it needs in order to use the contribution.

+If you have any questions about the Contribution Agreement, please email legal@mwaysolutions.com

+It is not necessary to attach a signed copy of the agreement to a pull request or issue submission.